TheDiscoMole/Machine-Learning/_posts/2023-04-05-data-ingest-microservice.md

 CMD ["./build/server"]
 ```

-**Event Triggers**: We can set up [scheduled HTTP events](https://cloud.google.com/run/docs/triggering/using-scheduler) to trigger our Cloud Run instance to consume the next batch API data on regular intervals.
+**Event**: We can set up [scheduled HTTP events](https://cloud.google.com/run/docs/triggering/using-scheduler) to trigger our Cloud Run instance to consume the next batch API data on regular intervals.

 **Server**: Since we will be consuming very simple HTTP requests that are just triggers to start up our data consumption, our request handler should be as simple and light weight as possible.
 [Chi](https://go-chi.io/#/) is a great library for this.
 Here is a sample of all we need to set up our server and manage our data type ingest triggers/routes.